ampproject/amphtml/build-system/tasks/bundle-size/README.md

 files.
 Each rule has two parts:

-- `approvers`: list of GitHub project teams, members of which are allowed to approve pull requests that increase the file's bundle size (Brotli-compressed size)
+- `approvers`: list of GitHub project teams, members of which are allowed to approve pull requests that fail the check
-- `threshold`: number of KBs that the file can increase before requiring an approval from the above team members.
+- `threshold`: number of KBs that the file bundle size (Brotli-compressed size) can increase before failing the check

 Approval from any single member of any of the file's approval-teams is enough to satisfy the check.